 Road and driving conditions change with the onset of autumn.
 Here are the best fall driving safety tips to help you.

 When fall arrives, the new season brings many factors that drivers must be aware of.
 Commuters and drivers battle with increased sun glare with the sun lower on the horizon.
-And the changing sunrise and sunset times in the fall change the light conditions for drivers – particularly during rush hour.
+The changing sunrise and sunset times in the fall change the light conditions for drivers – particularly during rush hour.

 As autumn moves into winter, we have fewer daylight hours.
 In the later afternoon, pedestrians, cyclists, and children playing on the streets are harder to see.
 According to CAA 1 in 3 cyclist deaths occur at night or in artificial lighting, and 34% of cyclists who were killed in crashes had been struck by a vehicle in the dark.